 1 W. Wilson St., Room 250

-Madison, WI 53703-3445
+Madison, WI 53703

-Requesting an H-1b Work Visa:
+Requesting an H-1b Work Visa

-Once USCIS notifies the foreign physician that the J-1 visa home-residence requirement is waived, the next part of the employment process is for the sponsoring employer to submit a H-1b work visa petition to USCIS.
+Once USCIS notifies the foreign physician that the J-1 visa home-residence requirement is waived, the next part of the employment process is for the sponsoring employer to submit an H-1b work visa petition to USCIS.
 The Wisconsin Division of Public Health does not have a formal role in petitions for H-1b visas or permanent residency.

 Information resources related to petitioning for an H1-b visa: